BhargavKaramched/GeneRegulatoryNetworks/README.md

 decay_only.ode is an ODE file that encodes a strict exponential decay equation.

-positive_feedback.ode is an ODE file that encodes positive feedback with an increasing Hill function and linear degradation
+positive_feedback.ode is an ODE file that encodes positive feedback with an increasing Hill function and linear degradation for a single protein species

+negative_feedback.ode is an ODE file that encodes negative feedback with a decreasing Hill function and linear degradation for a single protein species

+mutual_activation.ode is an ODE file that encodes a two-node system where the nodes undergo mutual activation